A stitch in time to save Egypt’s ancient tentmaking craft | Malay Mail

 In his shop, Fathy, who learned his craft at 15, usually sits cross-legged on a pillow, bent over a piece of fabric.

-It can take him a full workday to stitch one small appliqué.
-Other pieces, fanning out across meters, can take a month or even more depending on the intricacy of the design.
+It can take him a full workday to stitch one small applique.
+Other pieces, fanning out across metres, can take a month or even more depending on the intricacy of the design.

-Prices can start from as little as 50 Egyptian pounds (US$2.70 or RM11.16) and go up to several thousand pounds.
+Prices can start from as little as 50 Egyptian pounds (RM11.50) and go up to several thousand pounds.

 But Fathy refuses to abandon his trade.